 Alternatives

-suekou/mcp-notion-server — The most popular community alternative (~49K estimated downloads).
-Adds optional per-request Markdown conversion for token optimization.
+suekou/mcp-notion-server — The most popular community alternative (880 stars, 169 forks, 17 tools).
+Adds optional per-request Markdown conversion for token optimization, configurable tool enabling, and read-only mode.
 Active development.
 If the official local server is sunsetted, this becomes the de facto open-source option.

-awkoy/notion-mcp-server — A production-ready community implementation with a complete tool set.
+awkoy/notion-mcp-server — A growing community implementation (149 stars, 27 forks) with a complete tool set.
 More actively maintained than the official local server’s GitHub suggests.

 NotionMCP Light — Lighter-weight alternative focused on Markdown document workflows (technical docs, blog drafts, meeting notes).
 Trades feature coverage for efficiency and lower token costs.